 Averting Abuse Now and in the Future

 Teen dating violence is often the beginning of abusive relationships in adult life.
 About one in five women and nearly one in seven men who ever experienced rape, physical violence, and/or stalking by an intimate partner, first experienced some form of partner violence between 11 and 17 years of age, reports the CDC in their 2010 National Intimate Partner and Sexual Violence Survey.
-Vice President Joe Biden, author of the 1994 Violence Against Women Act, calls for adult intervention, stating,
+Then Vice President Joe Biden, author of the 1994 Violence Against Women Act, calls for adult intervention, stating,

 We have learned that teens are not immune from abuse in relationships.
 Teen dating violence is all too common, and ends up leading to vicious and unhealthy cycles for years to come.
 Our responsibility — as parents, teachers, mentors, and community leaders — is to guide our young people towards respectful relationships free from harassment and abuse; teach them that it’s OK to walk away from a bad situation; and encourage them to speak out when they see a friend in trouble.
 In many communities, teens themselves are leading the way in organizing their schools and communities to stand against violence.
 I commend them.